jaikasera/cs-316-project/README.txt

 TODO LIST (Users Guru)

-*display balance associated with account on login (DONE) *add to / withdraw from balance
 *public view for user (show account number and name, if seller also show email, address, and reviews) *make subpages to align more closely with design